Aryeh King: Controversies

+Statements on Gaza (2023)

-In December 2023, following the Hamas massacre and invasion that took place on October 7th, King called for the IDF to "pick up the pace", and continue operations in Gaza, referring to them as "Muslim Nazis".
-The politician's post on X (Twitter), later deleted for violating the platform's rules, advocated using bulldozers for this purpose.
-The Hamas members, were shown in footage being guarded by soldiers, after stripped down to their underwear.
-King stated that the captured terrorists were neither human beings and not human animals, but rather "subhuman", and should be treated as such.
-He invoked the biblical reference of Amalek, urging to "Eradicate the memory of Amalek, and never forget", aligning with a historical call for the genocide of an ancient enemy.
+In December 2023, following the October 7 attacks, King called for the IDF to "pick up the pace" and continue operations in Gaza, referring to Palestinian civilians as "Muslim Nazis".
+A post on X (Twitter), later deleted for violating platform rules, advocated using bulldozers for this purpose.
+King stated that the captured individuals were neither human beings nor human animals, but "subhuman", and should be treated as such.
+He invoked a biblical reference to Amalek, urging to "Eradicate the memory of Amalek, and never forget", aligning with a historical call against an ancient enemy.